 Over the last few years, we’ve seen these pet-friendly trends increase.
 Many millennials delay having children and are instead opting to welcome a dog or other pet into their lives as their “starter” family.
 Given that millennials are the largest segment of our workforce, this is important to consider and may explain the increase in some of these pet-friendly policies.

 But not every company can allow pets in the workplace.
 Most professional office spaces don’t allow for dogs in the office building but don’t worry.
 Even if you can’t allow pets in the workplace, you can still offer pet-supportive benefits that promote a pet-loving culture.
 Such benefits could be as simple as crafting a new policy or any of the following ideas:

 - Pawternity policies – allowing employees to work from home for the first week after bringing home a new fur-baby

 - Dogs in the workplace policy

-There are so many ways to create an awesome culture, knowing what is important to your employees is key!
-If your employees consider their pets as part of the family, having policies that align with this value can improve your culture, employee satisfaction, and even promote employee wellness.
+There are so many ways to create a fantastic culture but knowing what is important to your employees is what’s key!
+If your employees consider their pets as part of the family, having policies that align with this value can improve your culture, employee satisfaction and even promote employee wellness.
 Have fun, get creative and embrace the flexibility of our workforce!